lessload/DNSCrypt-reload/README.md

 1. download dnscrypt-proxy-winXX-x.x.x.zip (source: https://github.com/DNSCrypt/dnscrypt-proxy/releases/) and place winXX folder same as lessload-installer.bat

-2. run install script (it will install loopback to all interface by default & block all internet)
+2. run install script (it will install loopback to all interface & block all internet by default)

-3. one click restart to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.
+3. one click Restart-dnscrypt.bat to access internet with dnscrypt, script will automatic detect internet and run dnscrypt-proxy.

-(you can run script before or after connect internet but Web Captive Portal will not detect if you not run script after)
+(you can run script before or after connect wifi but Web Captive Portal will not show if you not run script after)

 (no need to stop service just restart to get internet connection)